-While my professional title is User Experience Designer, I wouldn’t get too hung up on that.
-I have a wide set of skills and have held many positions related to UX.
+While my current title is User Experience Designer, I wouldn’t get too hung up on that.
+I have a wide set of skills and have held many positions related to UX and digital marketing.
 This has given me a balanced approach to solving design challenges and working on projects of varied sizes and resources.
-In all my roles my goal has been simple: help companies get closer to their users and help users closer to the companies.
+In all my roles my goal has been simple: help companies get closer to their users and help users get closer to each company.

 - Nolan Plant